PaulZC/IridiumSBD/documentation/README.md

 | RING (optional) | GPIO pin |

 The TX and RX lines are labeled on the RockBLOCK as viewed from the Arduino, so the TX line would be transmitting serial data _to_ the RockBLOCK.
 These lines support
-TTL-level serial (default 19200 baud), so you can either connect it directly to a built-in UART or create a “soft” serial on any two suitable pins.
+TTL-level serial (default 19200 baud), so you can either connect it directly to a built-in UART or create a "soft" serial on any two suitable pins.
 We usually opt for the latter on smaller devices like Uno to free up the UART(s) for diagnostic and other console communications.

-The active low SLEEP wire may be pulled high (indicating that the device is perpetually awake), but it’s a good power saving technique to connect it to a general-purpose pin, allowing the library to put the RockBLOCK into a low power "sleep" state when its services are not needed.
+The active low SLEEP wire may be pulled high (indicating that the device is perpetually awake), but it's a good power saving technique to connect it to a general-purpose pin, allowing the library to put the RockBLOCK into a low power "sleep" state when its services are not needed.
 The RING line is used to alert the client that a message is available.

 ## I2C Interfacing